MichaelHWatkins/MealPrep.Solution/capstone-proposal.md

 * 10:53 - 11:39 Figured out the bug, there was an issue with the database, had to manually create a new table.
 * 11:39 - 11:56 Started the README, working on fleshing it out.
 * 11:56 - 12:08 Finished README.

+#### Friday, 03/11
+* 12:00 - 12:30 Working on css.
+Realized what I really want to do is get a react frontend working so switching to that.
+Added a nuget called bridge that will hopefully help with that.
+It didn't but found a new article on the useSpa method I am going to hopefully use to connect things.